Join the Father Felice Friends Circle

 with mental illness.
 Establishing the first permanent supportive housing for these individuals years ago provided an opportunity for many people to begin their recovery journey.
 His continued advocacy resulted in system change!

-On a personal note, I met Father John many times throughout
+On a personal note, I met Fr.
+John many times throughout

 my career – initially during my psychiatric residency – and considered him to be the kindest of men.
 His presence and passion for helping others will be remembered always.